kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

 ## Tools

 You are given some tools to help you develop your game AI.
-Make sure the server is running, before starting these.
+Make sure the server is running, before using these.

-  * `tools/monitor.html`: This web page provides a graphical interface that shows the current status of the  game.
-All it does is it makes a GET request to `/status` using jQuery, and displays.
+  * The game server comes in a built-in graphical interface for monitoring the status of the game.
+It is available at http://localhost:5000/.
+    - The related code is under `cw/static`.
+All this page does is that it makes a GET request to `/status` using jQuery, and then updates the board, scores, and status on the page.
-  * `tools/client.html`: You can use this page to play the game manually.
-It issues requests to the `/reg` and `/move` routers.
-If you want to simulate a 2-player game, then you need to open it twice, one for each player.
+  * `test.py` is a test script that makes a simple (fixed) sequence of moves on behalf of both players.
+As a first step, you could load the game monitor in the browser, then run test.py, to see what happens.

+Some notes for development:

-Additionally, you can turn off the timeout for the server by setting `app.config["TIMEOUT"]=-1` in `cw/game_server.py`.
+  * You can turn off the timeout for the server by setting `TIMEOUT=-1` in `cw/game.py`.
 Bear in mind that we will be using a 3sec timeout for testing your program as well as during the Championship.
+  * The server also has a `/restart` "service" route which you can call to reset the game to the initial state.
+This route is strictly to be used during development.

 ## Game AI

 You need to implement your game AI in `game_ai.py`.
-Some initial code is already provided that registers itself (using a fixed team_id) and is then ready to make moves.
+Some initial code is already provided that registers itself (using a fixed team_id) and is then makes some (random) moves.

 Notes:

   * You need to make sure that your client can register itself in case the other team has chosen the same team_id.
-  * You are free to make any changes to this code.
-But make sure that your client can be run as `python game_ai.py` using Python 3.5.
+  * You are free to make any changes to this code, but make sure that your client can be run as `python game_ai.py` using Python 3.5.
-  * You need to wait at least 0.1sec between making consecutive requests (this is already implemented).
+  * You need to wait at least 0.2sec between making consecutive requests (this is already implemented).
   * You can reuse the `Board` class from the server if you want to.